 February 28: The County Treasuries should table their respective County Fiscal Strategy Paper (CFSP) before the County Assemblies by this date.

 28th February: The Cabinet Secretary for Finance should submit the statement on the Debt Management Strategy to the Commission on Revenue Allocation and the Intergovernmental Budget and Economic Council.
-The CS for Finance should then publish and publicize the statement.
+The CS of Finance should then publish and publicize the statement.

 March 1: This is the deadline for the National Treasury to publish and publicize the Budget Policy Statement after tabling it before parliament.